dshhh/unchain/README.md

 - You can use the WAN port or connect wirelessly to public hotspots (see 'Repeater mode')
 - Use the switch button to disconnect from VPN (Left = ON / Right = OFF) or keep the button left to make the VPN start automatically at all times
-- Simply connect any devices to the box via LAN port or Wi-Fi network and enjoy your unrestricted network
+- Simply connect any devices to the box via LAN port or Wi-Fi network and enjoy your unrestricted network experience

 You can permanently disable the VPN with